-Fig. 4 illustrates the impact of toxicant flux on the overall toxicant concentration for the different values of modeling.
+The findings underscore the importance of considering external toxicants in environmental management and ecological modeling.
 The study concludes that excessive toxicant influx can destabilize competitive environments, reducing species diversity and biomass.
 The results suggest that regulatory measures should be implemented to control toxicant emissions in ecosystems.
-Further research is recommended to refine the models by incorporating more interactions and data, which will improve the accuracy and applicability predictions of the in environmental conservation efforts.
+Further research is recommended to refine the models by incorporating more interactions and data, which will improve the accuracy and applicability of the predictions in environmental conservation efforts.